Aaditya188/Health-A-Plenty/README.md

 # Health-A-Plenty
 # Health a plenty is an online platform to run your health diagnostics.
-# All rights are reserved by Nexus.
-# Please don't push any changes in the repository with commenting.

 The search is over.
 We present to you ‘Health-A-Plenty’ where you can diagnose any of the main disease such as Heart,Liver Disease, Breast Cancer, Diabetes, Malaria, Pneumonia.
 Also you can check your COVID-19 Symptoms and can get the possibility whether you having COVID or not.